bbrzycki/setigen/docs/source/cadences.rst

     c = stg.OrderedCadence(frame_list,
                            order="ABACAD")

-The OrderedCadence adds a `order_label` field to each frame's metadata, tracking the unique pointings.
+The OrderedCadence adds an :code:`order_label` field to each frame's metadata, tracking the unique pointings.

 Cadence objects supports Python list operations, such as append and slicing.
 In